imagej/imagej.github.io/_pages/plugins/stack-manipulation.md

 Content and purpose
 -------------------

 This package regroups various "small" plugins dedicated to the manipulation of stacks, allowing to sort them, combine them, etc...
-As they are more of a utility package, they all can be found in the {% include bc content='Image | Stacks | Tools'%} menu, next to the ones provided by bare ImageJ.
+As they are more of a utility package, they all can be found in the {% include bc path='Image | Stacks | Tools'%} menu, next to the ones provided by bare ImageJ.

 What they do is pretty much summarized by the following diagram, taken from the [MBF ImageJ](/software/mbf-imagej) webpage.